digitaldonkey/ml-contactform/readme.txt

 == Upgrade Notice ==

 = 1.2 =
-Added Option to set a From-Field for the received mails
+Added Option to set a From-Field for the received mails.
+Thanks to Richard.

 = 1.1 =
 Added Delete at Plugin deactivation and an Option to Skip this.